 Supporters say it would save taxpayer dollars that are currently being wasted on a system that doesn’t provide adequate emergency services.

-More than 600,000 Travis County voters are expected to cast ballots this election and around 200,000 of those will be on election day.
-Local election workers are encouraging voters to vote early to avoid long lines.
+More than 600,000 Travis County voters are expected to cast ballots this election and around 200,000 of those will be on Election Day.
 Here's what you need to know before heading to the polls.

 Am I registered to vote?